nferraro-roofing/coffee-maker/README.md

 # TODO - coffee maker proper
 * Coffee maker creator
 * Actually implement the business logic
+* Clock & Clock builder
 * Check scope of methods / packaging.
 * Sonar lint stuff
 * Tests
 * Javadoc / Readme
 ** The true issue with  this whole thing is that the problem is very contrived.
 It doesn't encapsulate any useful logic - it's all for its own sake.
-** Boiler, WarmerPlate, and PressureRefliefValve look the same, but no reason to make an interface because we treat each one explicitly - i.e. no room for polymorphism
-** Components can know only of sensors - not each other.
-This assists in decoupling the components
+So I changed the problem statement a bit
 * Format javadoc and view how it actually turns out
 * maven enforcer rules?
 * Lombok?